S-PScripts/incognito-v123/README.md

 14. Set Name servers back to what it was before.

 ## Instructions - chromeOS v126-v127
-1. Go to chrome://flags#temporary-unexpire-flags-m124 if you are on v126
-         chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126)
+1. Go to chrome://flags#temporary-unexpire-flags-m124 if you are on v126 <br> chrome://flags/#temporary-unexpire-flags-m125 if you are on v127 (or v126) <br>
 2. Enable it.
 3. Restart.
 4. Follow the rest of the original instructions.